djsudduth/stellar-astro/README.md

 - Iteration step size (required)
 - Polytropic index (required)
 - Output data file path (optional)
-- Output file data skip value (optional)
+- Output file data skip value (optional)  NOTE: this value output every (total_iterations / skip_value)

 Usage:
+> java -jar Polytrope.jar 32000 0.0001 3.0 c:/astro/data/polytropicindex3.csv 1500
+(in this example there are 32000 iterations calculated for a polytropic index of 3.0 but only ~1500 values will be output to the data file located at the desired path)